cdklabs/cdk-skylight/README.md

 ### **AdAuthentication** - Manged Active Directory with R53 Resolvers

 This construct creates Amazon VPC, Amazon Managed AD, Secret for the domain Admin stored in Secrets Manager and Route 53 forward rule for the domain.
-The construct provides way to customize configuration and smart defaults for the infrastructures.
+The construct provides a way to customize the configuration and smart defaults for the infrastructures.

 Example: